 GPS Coordinates: 27.532934, -82.625837

-Featured Birds: Included among the more than 180 avian species that have been recorded here by eBirders are: Great Horned Owl, Pileated Woodpecker, Indigo and Painted Bunting, thrushes, warblers, vireos, herons, egrets and ducks.
+Featured Birds: At Felts, the Manatee Audubon Society has documented sightings of 194 avian species, while more than 190 species have been recorded here by eBirders.
+Depending upon the season, birders may see: Great Horned Owl, Pileated Woodpecker, Indigo and Painted Bunting, thrushes, warblers, vireos, herons, egrets and ducks.
 Be sure to check out the Eastern Bluebird nesting boxes!

 Insider’s Tip: The bird blind provides visitors an excellent opportunity for up-close viewing and photography of the wide array of species attracted to the blind’s many feeders.
-During migration, the much-sought-after Indigo and Painted Bunting often visit the blind.
+During migration and winter, the much-sought-after Indigo and Painted Bunting often visit the blind.
 The blind’s large windows may be carefully removed to afford unobstructed views.
 (Kindly replace the windows when departing, and move slowly and quietly within the blind and when entering and leaving, so as not to startle the birds).
-Construction of a second bird blind is planned.

 Address: 4600 24th Ave E, Palmetto, FL 34221